Product & Patient Safety

 Clinical safety and risk management

-We rigorously study our products, and work with regulators and health care professionals over many years to characterize their safety profiles.
+We rigorously study our products, and work with regulators and health care professionals over many years to describe their safety profiles.
 Initially, test candidates are evaluated in the laboratory.
 If they pass stringent laboratory tests, the candidates move into next-stage testing in animals.
 Only a few candidates ever make it that far.
 If the candidate makes it through the animal-testing stage, we then begin clinical development, during which multiple studies are conducted over several years.

 Clinical testing initially involves the detailed analysis of the effects of a test agent in small numbers of people including evaluation of dose levels.
 In subsequent trials, the safety and efficacy of a therapeutic candidate are rigorously evaluated in increasingly large clinical studies.
-If the clinical studies provide evidence of benefit which outweigh the risks, we submit extensive documentation and data to regulators in a product-licensing application.
+If the clinical studies provide evidence of benefit that outweigh the risks, we submit extensive documentation and data to regulators in a product-licensing application.
 Active safety monitoring of our products continues after approval, including, in certain instances, through post-marketing studies.
 If we identify safety issues following a product’s approval, we work closely with regulatory authorities to promptly and appropriately communicate with health care professionals and patients.